World Affairs InstituteNov 17, 2015 9:00 am - 3:00 pm

 This year’s topic, Cuba and the United States: The Start of a New Era, will focus on the historic decision to restore diplomatic ties between the United States and Cuba, as well as the outcome this change will have on Cuba’s economy, political system, and the role it plays in the global community.
 See our official program brochure for more information.

 If you are interested in staying up-to-date on news and information surrounding this year’s topic, visit our resource page.

 What is the objective of the Institute?

 The Institute engages high school student leaders in a discussion of key issues in international affairs so that they can understand and think critically about their world.

 High school students are selected by local Rotary Clubs (Districts 6650, 7280, 7300, and 7330) in cooperation with schools.
 Each Rotary Club determines the number of scholarships available.

 How is the conference structured?

 Through panel presentations and small breakout sessions, experts will discuss key issues with the student delegates.
 Each student will receive a comprehensive background paper prior to the Institute.

 Who pays for the scholarships?

 Each Rotary Club pays for the number of scholarships it is sponsoring.
-The fee for each delegate and each chaperone will cover the cost of registration, educational materials, all conference sessions, lunch, and refreshments.
+The fee of $75 for each delegate will cover the cost of registration, educational materials, all conference sessions, lunch, and refreshments.